Spindle turning course (advanced) one day

 Phil has set up the workshop with safety in mind.
-It is clean, well lit and has three Microclene ambient air filters and a fully ducted cyclonic dust extraction system.
+It is clean, well lit and has Microclene ambient air filter and a fully ducted cyclonic dust extraction system.
 Phil can advise you on what tools you may require and provide you with the correct procedures so you can proceed safely.
 Safety equipment will be provided for your lesson.
-Safety glasses, or a full visor which must be used when on the lathe/grinder or when using hand power tools – a P2 dust mask and optional ear plugs.
+Safety glasses, or a full visor which must be used when on the lathe/grinder or when using hand power tools – a P3 dust mask and optional earplugs.
 If you prefer you can bring your own visor or powered respirator.
 It is advisable for you to bring your tools along so he can see how you previously ground your tools.

 What is covered?

-Subjects which can be covered in detail dependent on duration of time booked and student ability.
+Subjects that can be covered in detail dependent on the duration of time booked and student ability.